Eildon Hill

 Eildon Hill lies just south of Melrose, Scotland in the Scottish Borders, overlooking the town.
 The name is usually pluralised into "the Eildons" or "Eildon Hills", because of its triple peak.
-The 422 m high eminence overlooks Teviotdale to the South.
-The north hilltop (of three peaks) is surrounded by over 5 km of ramparts, enclosing an area of about 16 ha (40 acres) in which at least 300 level platforms have been cut into the rock to provide bases for turf or timber-walled houses, forming one of the largest hill forts known in Scotland.
+The 422 m eminence overlooks Teviotdale to the South.
+The igneous rock formation results from volcanic activity 350 million years ago.
+The north hilltop (of three peaks) is surrounded by over 5 km of ramparts, enclosing an area of about 16 ha in which at least 300 level platforms have been cut into the rock to provide bases for turf or timber-walled houses, forming one of the largest hill forts known in Scotland.
 A Roman army signalling station was later constructed on the same site as this hill fort.

 The mid hilltop is the highest, whilst the south hilltop is the lowest.
 The hills are owned by the Duke of Buccleuch, Scotland's largest private landowner.
 As with all land in Scotland the public have a right of responsible access to the hills, and there are many paths crossing the area and leading to all three summits.

 The hills form part of the Eildon and Leaderfoot National Scenic Area, one of forty national scenic areas in Scotland, which have been defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.
 The areas protected by the national scenic area (NSA) designation are considered to represent the type of scenic beauty "popularly associated with Scotland and for which it is renowned".
 The Eildon and Leaderfoot NSA covers 3877 ha, and extends to include the town of Melrose, Scott's View and Leaderfoot Viaduct.